 You can’t mention a good French meal without mentioning cheese.

-Some people actually prefer it over the dessert.
+Some people prefer it over the dessert.

 Just remember that in France, salty is always served before sweet.
-So if you are serving both cheese and a dessert, the cheese is served before the dessert.
+So, if you are serving both cheese and a dessert, the cheese is served before the dessert.

 You can serve cheese on its own after the meal or with the salad at the end of the meal.